mufiye/mufiye/README.md

 - 🤔 Now, I am a graduate student of computer technology in ECUST(East China University Of Science and Technology).
 - 😄 I tried to be an operating system kernel development engineer and participate in openEuler community on 2021.10 - 2022.7.
 - 🌱 I’m currently learning backend development and spatio-temporal data mining.
-- 👯 I’m interested in open source project and cloud native.
+- 👯 I’m interested in open source project, big data and cloud native.
 - ⚡ Now I dive into apache skywalking and apache dubbo to contribute.
 - 📫 How to reach me: my email is mufiye140520@gmail.com.